Angel-ML/angel/docs/assistant/ModelConverter_en.md

 Before conversion, Angel's binary model file has the following default design:

-* Each model has a source file "meta" that holds information of the model parameters and partitions, as well as the indexing information for each partition
+* Each model has a source file "meta" that holds information of the model parameters and partitions, as well as indexing information for each partition
 * There are multiple model files where each file holds data of one or more model partitions

 ## Format After Conversion (Plaintext)